AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/content-transfer-tool.md

 ---
 title: Migração de conteúdo usando a ferramenta Transferência de conteúdo
-description: Saiba como a ferramenta Transferência de conteúdo ajuda a migrar o conteúdo para o AEM as a Cloud Service do AEM 6.
+description: Saiba como a Ferramenta de transferência de conteúdo ajuda a migrar o conteúdo para o AEM as a Cloud Service do AEM 6.
 version: Cloud Service
 topic: Migration, Upgrade
 role: Developer